Anees (musician): 2019–2021: Breakthrough and Slip

-2021–present: Sun and Moon
+2021–2023: Sun and Moon

 In November 2021, Anees previewed the chorus of "Sun and Moon" to his social media accounts to positive response, leaning into R&B and a departure from his rap sound.
 He released "Too Good to Be True" featuring Kevin Spears as a follow-up to this new style, with Spears producing both tracks.
 Anees continued to preview snippets of the track before being released officially to streaming platforms on April 6, 2022, and confirming it as his lead single for his debut album, Summer Camp.

 To promote the song, Anees launched an open verse challenge on TikTok upon its official release.
 On April 11, former Ex Battalion member JRoa uploaded his version to the site, gaining massive popularity locally, reaching 14 million plays as of May 2022.
 Anees reached out to JRoa to record a full duet to the song, releasing the official "Sun and Moon" remix on April 14 with an accompanying live performance video of both acts performing from different locations.
 "Sun and Moon" rose to number-one on the Billboard Philippines Songs chart dated May 7, making it the first English song to reach the summit and Anees as the first international artist to top the list.
 As of May 2022, the track has gained 20 million streams on Spotify and 5 million views on its music video on YouTube, becoming Anees' most streamed song.

+In October 2023, Anees signed the Artists4Ceasefire open letter to Joe Biden, President of the United States, calling for a ceasefire of the Israeli bombardment of Gaza.

+2024: Summer Camp

+Anees released the Summer Camp album and started the tour promoting the album.
+The tour included many major cities, a performance on Jimmy Kimmel Live, SunFest, and Lovin’ Life Music Fest.

 Artistry and influences

 Anees described his sound as genre-defying, ranging from hip-hop, pop, rock, R&B, and soul.
 He cites Eminem, J. Cole, Immortal Technique, and Kanye West as his main musical inspirations, as well as Lebanese-American poet Kahlil Gibran as his reference for his writing style.
 Among the Arab community, he listed Omar Offendum, Narcy, and DAM as his influences.
 His other influences include Chance the Rapper, King Los, John Mayer, India Arie, and Marlon Craft.
+With his newfound success over his evolution in sound, Anees mentioned DMX, Lauryn Hill, Ed Sheeran, and Rex Orange County as being integral in his growth.